Judd Apatow on His Legacy, Feminism, and Why Republicans Make for Bad TV

 Why exactly are you spending the summer slogging through stand-up gigs again?
 I mean this as respectfully as possible: Is going back to the work you were doing as a 21-year-old your version of a mid-life crisis?

 I don’t really know the answer.
 Maybe I just have low self-esteem and need to hear people laughing at my jokes.
 Or maybe I’m overcompensating for the part of me that never wants to leave the house.
 When I go back and think about what I was doing as a young comedian, I know I had a great passion for stand-up, but I was never sure if I was the one who should be doing it.
 I was a big enough fan of the work to know how much better other people were than I was.
-Just to pick one person: the first time I saw Rob Schneider do stand-up back in the late ’80s, it was really intimidating.
+Just to pick one person: The first time I saw Rob Schneider do stand-up back in the late ’80s, it was really intimidating.
 I thought I was good, but I wasn’t anywhere near his level.

 So in this moment, what’s the answer?
-Are you back on-stage because of low-self esteem or a desire to get out of the house?
+Are you back onstage because of low self-esteem or a desire to get out of the house?

 In simple terms it’s this: Stand-up is what I love more than anything else.
 There’s something fantastic about thinking of a joke in the shower and then doing it that night at the comedy club.
 With a movie, it’s years of work, getting very little feedback, and then you find out in two hours at a screening one night if all that work was worth it.
 The feeling I get from stand-up, of being more connected to audiences, is really good.
 Stand-up makes my other work better, too.
 When I’m giving notes to Pete Holmes or Paul Rust, it’s now coming from a place of being in touch with what people out in the world are actually laughing about.
 It’s easy to lose touch with reality when you’re just sitting in your house.